-Phantom limb syndrome is the perception of sensations, usually including pain, in a limb that has been amputated.
-Patients with this condition experience the limb as if it were still attached to their body as the brain continues to receive messages from nerves that originally carried impulses from the missing limb.
+Phantom limb syndrome is the perception of sensations, including pain, in a limb that has been amputated.
+People with this condition experience feelings in the limb as if it were still attached to their body.
+This is because the brain continues to receive messages from nerves that originally carried impulses from the missing limb.

 Copyright © Nucleus Medical Media, Inc.

-The exact cause of of phantom limb syndrome is unknown.
+The exact cause of phantom limb syndrome is unknown.
 Presumably, the sensations are due to the brain’s attempt to reorganize sensory information following the amputation.
-The brain must essentially “rewire itself” to adjust to the body change.
+The brain must essentially rewire itself to adjust to the changes in the body.

 Following an amputation, it is important to tell your doctor if you experience pain or other sensations.
 Earlier treatment generally improves the chances of success.

 There is no medical test to diagnose phantom pain.
 Your doctor will ask about your medical history.
 A physical exam will be done.
 The doctor will especially want to know about the signs, symptoms, and circumstances that occurred before and after the removal of the limb.
 Diagnosis can be made based on your symptoms of any sensations from the missing limb.

-Fortunately, most cases of phantom limb following amputation are brief and infrequent.
-For those patients who suffer from persistent pain, treatment can be challenging.
+Fortunately, most cases of phantom limb syndrome following amputation are brief and infrequent.
+For those people who suffer from persistent pain, treatment can be challenging.